Jmendes42/Pipex/README.md

 # Pipex

-This project is a recreation of the pipe command ' | ' on the command line.
+This project is a recreation of Unix pipe command ' | ' , appends and redirections.

 It must be able to execute two system commands and write the results to a file.